 Spain is the second largest country in the European Union and the 14th largest economy by nominal GDP in the world.
 Listed 27th in the UN Human Development Index and 28th in GDP per capita (purchasing power parity) by the World Bank, Spain is classified as a high-income economy.
 Spain’s economy is facilitated by structural reforms, transparent judicial/regulatory systems, and sound economic institutions.
-Steady modernization has helped Spanish economy grow continually with industry sectors contributing nearly 27% to the country’s GDP and services sectors accounting for about 70% of total production.
+Steady modernization has helped Spanish economy grow continually with the industry sector contributing nearly 27% to the country’s GDP and services sector accounting for about 70% of total production.

 Principal language: Spanish

 Capital City: Madrid